-Emissions of NMVOC are taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020; Submission to the Convention on Longrange Transboundary Air Pollution'.
+Emissions of NMVOC for the period until 2020 are taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020; Submission to the Convention on Long-range Transboundary Air Pollution'.
+Emissions for 2021 were calculated using the same methodology as emissions until 2020, in accordance with the EMEP/EEA methodology and the aforementioned document Guidebook, 2019.